Resource Usage

 print("Method #1 Increment via inner:", result1.abi_return)

-// Include the app reference in the app call argument to be populated automatically const result = await referenceAppAppClient.send.incrementViaInnerWithArg({ args: { app: 1717n, }, extraFee: microAlgos(1000), // additional fee to cover the inner app call })
+Section titled “Method #2: Using Reference Types”// Include the app reference in the app call argument to be populated automaticallyconst result = await referenceAppAppClient.send.incrementViaInnerWithArg({ args: { app: 1717n, }, extraFee: microAlgos(1000), // additional fee to cover the inner app call})

-import { Contract, abimethod, Account, Asset, assert } from '@algorandfoundation/algorand-typescript'import { Address } from '@algorandfoundation/algorand-typescript/arc4'
+import { Contract, readonly, Account, Asset, assert } from '@algorandfoundation/algorand-typescript'import { Address } from '@algorandfoundation/algorand-typescript/arc4'

-/** * A contract that demonstrates how to reference both accounts and assets in a smart contract */export default class ReferenceAccountAsset extends Contract { /** * Returns the balance of a specific asset in a hardcoded account * @returns The asset balance of the account */ @abimethod({ readonly: true }) public getAssetBalance() { const address = new Address('R3J76MDPEXQEWBV2LQ6FLQ4PYC4QXNHHPIL2BX2KSFU4WUNJJMDBTLRNEM') // Replace with your account address const addressBytes = address.bytes const account = Account(addressBytes) const asset = Asset(1472) // Replace with your asset ID
+/** * A contract that demonstrates how to reference both accounts and assets in a smart contract */export default class ReferenceAccountAsset extends Contract { /** * Returns the balance of a specific asset in a hardcoded account * @returns The asset balance of the account */ @readonly public getAssetBalance() { const address = new Address('R3J76MDPEXQEWBV2LQ6FLQ4PYC4QXNHHPIL2BX2KSFU4WUNJJMDBTLRNEM') // Replace with your account address const addressBytes = address.bytes const account = Account(addressBytes) const asset = Asset(1472) // Replace with your asset ID

 assert(account.isOptedIn(asset), 'Account is not opted in to the asset')